ensconced/cole_and_lopez/README.md

 ## how staging works

+the staging branch is deployed on netlify at https://5f676204acc49600074787e6--admiring-sammet-13a32b.netlify.app/ - we should eventually move production to use netlify instead - then we can automatically make review branches based on github PRs...nice...

 The staging deployment works by pushing to a second repo, which also has github pages set up.
 The only difference is that the staging environment doesn't (or at least, shouldn't) have a CNAME file - so it's only available at the default github pages URL https://ensconced.github.io/cole_and_lopez_staging/ - not at www.coleandlopez.com.
 The deploy scripts try to make sure that the CNAME is present for the prod deployment, and not present for the staging deployment.

 ### useful links